 The answer depends on whether you have the title (own) the vehicle.

 There's a junk vehicle along a public road.
 Whom should I call?

 If the abandoned vehicle is on a state route or highway, call the Washington State Patrol at (360) 586-1999.
-If the vehicle is on a county-owned street, call the Roads and Transportation Services Department at (360) 786-5495.
+If the vehicle is on a county-owned street, call the Public Works Department at (360) 786-5495.
 If the vehicle is on a city-owned street, call the city.

 Questions?
 Call the Thurston County Hulk Vehicle Line at 709-3083 and leave a message to be called back, or contact Robert Manns at firstname.lastname@example.org.